 Representing current and former employees of a global auto manufacturer in diesel-related regulatory investigations.

-- Representing one of the world’s largest banks in investigations by multiple enforcement authorities into an alleged scheme to manipulate the setting of the LIBOR, EURIBOR and other currency reference rates.
+Representing one of the world’s largest banks in investigations by multiple enforcement authorities into an alleged scheme to manipulate the setting of LIBOR, EURIBOR and other fixed-income reference rates.

-- Acting on behalf of a US-based private equity fund in relation to governmental investigations and commercial disputes involving a portfolio company in Europe.
+Acting on behalf of a US-based private equity fund in relation to a governmental investigation and commercial dispute in Europe.